DataStrategist/linuxRstuff/README.md

-# linuxRstuff
+# Linux for data science stuff
-a collection of random scripts and notes that help R-Users working in Linux.
+a collection of random scripts and notes that help data scientists working in Linux.
 I have NO idea what the hell I'm doing... only gain insight by headbutting problems till they break... so pull-requests, comments, issues are welcome.
+This is a perpetual work in progress.

 ## Scripts:
 For all of these scripts, either clone the folder into your server (probably easiest), or `touch` a new file, then edit that file and drop the code in.

-**but no matter what you do** Remember to make the file executable by using `chmod 777 filename` *.
+**regardless**, remember to make the file executable by using `chmod 777 filename` *.
 You can then jump into the folder containing these files and run it like this: `./file.sh`

 \* 777 gives EVERYBODY on the server the right to edit your file is generally seen as bad practice.
 Therefore this advice is more suited for sole data scientists or a very small team, not for large teams or production code.